nasa/cmr-stac/README.md

 - [CMR-STAC](https://cmr.earthdata.nasa.gov/stac): The entire catalog of NASA CMR data, organized by provider.
-- [CMR-CLOUDSTAC](https://cmr.earthdata.nasa.gov/cloudstac): Also organized by provider, this API only contains STAC Collections where the Item Assets are available "in the cloud" (i.e., on s3).
+- [CMR-CLOUDSTAC](https://cmr.earthdata.nasa.gov/cloudstac): Also organized by provider, this API only contains STAC Collections where the Item Assets are available "in the cloud" (i.e. in an S3 bucket).

 See the [Usage documentation](docs/usage.md) for how to use available STAC software to browse and use the API.